Umbrella Insurance Coverage

 You may choose umbrella coverage limits from $1 million to $5 million.

 Coverage not provided by umbrella insurance

 While umbrella coverage may help protect you in a wide variety of circumstances, not all claims are protected by an umbrella insurance policy.
-Among the claims umbrella insurance does not apply:
+Here are some claims umbrella insurance does not apply to: